 Moving forward and by the turn of the millennium, free OCR software was launched via the likes of Adobe Acrobat and Google Drive.
 Solutions like these allow users to upload paper documents and convert them into editable PDFs or text files.
 It also allows users to instantly find words or expressions, without needing to trawl through the document by hand.

 In recent years, further technological advancement has led to a rise in OCR-driven applications for data entry being adopted across the business and finance ecosystem, particularly within accounting and bookkeeping.

 So why has it become such a hot topic in the industry, and what are the benefits from adopting these solutions?

-OCR significantly reduces the time and cost spent on manual data entry, with research finding that specialised solutions in this field can reduce data capture times for paper documents by as much as 75 per cent.
+OCR significantly reduces the time and cost spent on manual data entry, with research finding that specialised solutions in this field can reduce data capture times for paper documents by as much as 75%.

-As a numbers based industry, just one typo can mean a drastic misinterpretation of an account and the potential loss of a client.
+In a numbers-based industry, just one typo can mean a drastic misinterpretation of an account and the potential loss of a client.
 As well as speed of delivery, OCR ensures much higher accuracy rates than the human eye, with intuitive in-built algorithms analysing and extracting data from paper documents with verified accuracy.